Publications

 Key takeaways: Increased unemployment risk, instead of actual unemployment outcome, causally nudges employees into entrepreneurship.
 This nudge, however, is not associated with poor ex-post personal income or firm quality.

-Media coverage: Swedish House of Finance Research in the Spotlight.
+Media coverage: Swedish House of Finance Research in the Spotlight, DN Debatt, and ESBRI.

 Effects of cultural origin on entrepreneurship